monacodelisa/analog-testing/README.md

 See "C:\Users\estee\AppData\Local\Temp\ng-rRvNIG\angular-errors.log" for further details.
 ```

+I feel like there is something related to the file path here also

-the apps here throw this error during build
+### the apps here throw this error during build

 ```
 An unhandled exception occurred: Cannot find module 'D:\D:\Estee\Programming\My-Projects\analog-testing\analog-pure-vscode-npm\node_modules\@analogjs\vite-plugin-nitro\src\lib\runtime\api-middleware' imported from D:\Estee\Programming\My-Projects\analog-testing\analog-pure-vscode-npm\dist\.nitro\prerender\index.mjs
 See "C:\Users\estee\AppData\Local\Temp\ng-Zi1GUH\angular-errors.log" for further details.
 ```

+I just noticed `D:\D:\` ;)

+as much as I like the thought of double `D`s I rather not have them in this context